Skip to content

 # Look for: "✓ Test design complete" or similar

-Symptom: Workflow reports subprocess failure, e.g., “API test generation subprocess failed”.
+Symptom: Workflow reports subagent failure, e.g., “API test generation subagent failed”.

 Causes: